Good Morning

 How much weight and how many reps?

-I would never advise anyone to pile heavy weights onto a barbell and attempt this exercise (with or without a weight lifting back brace or support belt).
-These are essential items of equipment for heavy lifters and body builders when doing power exercises like heavy squatting, and if you ever see someone in a gym doing Good Mornings with weights exceeding 20Kg you should question their sanity.
-In most cases with this exercise just a barbell on its own without weights is plenty.
-If you do decide to add weights, do this gradually and build up by using the smallest disks you can find.
+I would never advise anyone to pile heavy weights onto a barbell and attempt this exercise (with or without a weight-lifting back brace or support belt).
+These are essential items of equipment for heavy lifters and bodybuilders when performing power exercises, such as heavy squatting.
+If you ever see someone in a gym doing Good Mornings with weights exceeding 20 kg, you should question their sanity.
+In most cases, with this exercise, just a barbell on its own without weights is plenty.
+If you decide to add weights, do so gradually and build up by using the smallest disks available.

 Can you use Dumbbells for Good Mornings?